 With Clark firmly clinging to his protestations of innocence it doesn’t look like we’ll ever know for sure.

 “They did the best they could with the technology [available at the time].
 I am just the lucky guy who was here when science caught up with Vernon Clark.”
 Howard County Police Detective Keith Fisher, Baltimore Sun, August 10th, 1999

 It’s pointless to Monday-morning quarterback,

-but with hindsight the Howard County Police Department’s failure to solve these murders seems inexplicable.
+but with hindsight the Howard County Police Department’s delay in solving these murders is inexplicable.

-Their failure didn’t stem from a lack of trying:
+The failure didn’t stem from lack of trying:

 on the first anniversary of Dolly’s death detectives staked out her gravesite overnight,